The Donkey Sanctuary has produced this guide for visitors giving information about travel and facilities available on arrival.

 - Lighting is limited to the main route and car park - the sanctuary closes at 5pm.

 Public areas - general (inside)

-- Inside public areas include: Visitor Centre (see above), Understanding Donkeys Zone, The Kitchen restaurant, Video Room, Gift Shop and Dr Svendsen’s Hut.
+- Inside public areas include: Visitor Centre, Exhibition Barn, Understanding Donkeys Zone, The Kitchen restaurant and Gift Shop.

 - All inside public areas are located at ground level - there are no steps to negotiate.
 All have side-hinged doors.
 They are clearly sign-posted with large format signs.
 Lighting levels are good.

 - In some areas, access is via wooden gates; some are fitted with specially-designed catches for ease of use.

 Public areas - general (outside)